Bobby Brackins: Career

 Brackins musical career began after he formed a band with a group of local friends called "Go Dav".
 The group entered and won a radio contest, causing their single "Ride Or Die Chick" to gain radio plays.
 Shortly after the contest, the song skyrocketed to fame on the MySpace social media network.
-Eventually, the group split up due to certain complications, desires and issues.
+Eventually, the group split up due to internal conflicts.
 After high school, Brackins moved to Los Angeles, California to be closer to Nic Nac and to further pursue his musical career.
 He was then able to meet other producers, artists and songwriters including Ray J, Pia Mia, Trevcase, Redwine, Marc Griffin/Marc E Bassy, and YG.
-He then released 2 mixtapes.
-His first being titled "Pimp Hand Strong", which features artists such as Marc Griffin, Kendre and Tinashe.
-His second mixtape was called Maxwell Park and featured artists such as Ray J, Forest Lipton, Lil Debbie, Iamsu! and Kreayshawn.
-In 2010, Brackins Ty Dolla $ign and YG, went on a 10-day tour to promote their upcoming mixtape.
-The "Young and Hungover" mixtape was released in 2011 and was hosted by DJ Mustard and DJ Ilwill.
-Brackins' fame was primarily gained from his single "143" featuring Ray J. After releasing the single, Brackins got signed to Universal Records.
-After being signed, he released a single called "I'm Ready", which features Marc Griffin, and is a description of Brackins lifestyle after the release of "143".
-In March 2011, Brackins released a video for "A1" featuring DEV from his Live Good.
+He then released two mixtapes.
+His first of which, Pimp Hand Strong contained guest features from Marc Griffin, Kendre and Tinashe.
+His second mixtape, Maxwell Park contained guest features from Ray J, Forest Lipton, Lil Debbie, Iamsu! and Kreayshawn.
+In 2010, Brackins, Ty Dolla $ign and YG, went on a 10-day tour to promote their upcoming mixtape.
+The Young and Hungover mixtape was released in 2011 and was hosted by DJ Mustard and DJ Ill Will.
+Brackins' fame was primarily gained from his single "143" (featuring Ray J).
+After releasing the single, he signed with Universal Republic Records.
+After being signed, he released the single "I'm Ready" (featuring Marc Griffin), which was a description of Brackins' lifestyle after the release of "143".
+In March 2011, Brackins released a video for "A1" (featuring DEV) from his Live Good.
 5 EP.